jhonjoshua22/jhonjoshua22/README.md

 ## Hi there 👋, I’m Jhon Joshua Abutan

--An aspiring **Web Developer** passionate about creating clean, modern, and responsive websites.
+An aspiring **Web Developer** passionate about creating clean, modern, and responsive websites.
 -Currently pursuing a degree in **Information Technology** (Web Development major).
 -Learning and building with **React, Tailwind, PHP, and MySQL**.
 -Exploring open-source, freelancing, and projects that solve real-world problems.